 Milk is one of nature’s most complete foods, offering essential nutrients that fuel our bodies from childhood through adulthood.
+Milk is one of the most consumed beverages worldwide, offering a convenient source of essential nutrients for people across all age groups.
 If you’re tracking calories for weight loss, bulking up at the gym, or simply trying to eat smarter, understanding the calories in 500 ml milk is non-negotiable.
 Because the type of milk you drink can swing your daily calorie intake by over 300 calories that’s almost a full meal’s worth.

 Table of Contents